rayzerbrain/ActivityLogger/README.md

 AKA: aof_wipe

-Command that wipes all logs of
+Command that wipes all logs of all players.
+All recent log data is removed and cannot be retrieved again.
+Should only be removed if file is getting dangerously thicc.
+(This does not affect saved time in hours of all players, only affects recent hours shown)
 ### Configuration
 All configuration can be found in the usual file